Zarina Diyas: 2014: Breakthrough and top 50

 The 2014 season was Diyas's breakthrough year.
-First she played at the $25k event in Hong Kong, reaching the final, in which she lost to Elizaveta Kulichkova.
+First, she played at the $25k event in Hong Kong, reaching the final, in which she lost to Elizaveta Kulichkova.
 Then, she entered Australian Open qualifying, registering a close three-set win over Aleksandra Krunić in the first round.
-To get to the main-draw she defeated Andreea Mitu, followed with win over Canadian Stéphanie Dubois.
-This resulted in her first Grand Slam championship main-draw entry.
-In the first round, she then beat fellow qualifier Kateřina Siniaková, before she breezed past world No. 52, Marina Erakovic, to book her place in the third round.
-Diyas then went down to world No. 11, Simona Halep, in straight sets.
+She then defeated Andreea Mitu, and Canadian Stéphanie Dubois, resulting in her first Grand Slam championship main-draw entry.
+In the first round, she then beat fellow qualifier Kateřina Siniaková, before she breezed past world No. 52, Marina Erakovic, to book her place in the third round, where she was defeated by world No. 11, Simona Halep, in straight sets.
 Nevertheless, her two early-round wins helped boost her ranking to a then-career-high No. 112.
-Following the Australian Open, Diyas lost qualifying matches at the Pattaya Open and the Qatar Ladies Open.
-She bounced back quickly though, as she then easily won a $50k event in Quanzhou.
+Following the Australian Open, Diyas lost qualifying matches at the Pattaya Open and the Qatar Ladies Open, before bouncing back to win a $50k event in Quanzhou.

-She then traveled to the United States to compete at the Miami Open, qualifying for the main draw and getting past Alexandra Cadanțu before losing to Sloane Stephens in the second round.
+She then traveled to the United States to compete at the Miami Open, qualifying for the main draw and getting past Alexandra Cadanțu in the first round before losing to Sloane Stephens in the second round.
 Although she failed to qualify for the Charleston Open, she played at the Malaysian Open and advanced to the quarterfinals – her first WTA Tour quarterfinal since the 2010 Kremlin Cup.
 Diyas then went to Europe but lost early in the first two tournaments contested.
-At Strasbourg, she returned to form with a win over world No. 22, Kirsten Flipkens, in the first round.
+At Strasbourg, she returned to form with a first-round win over world No. 22, Kirsten Flipkens.
 She followed it up by dispatching Ajla Tomljanović before having to retire in her quarterfinal match against Christina McHale during the second set.
-Holding a world ranking of No. 86, Diyas was granted a spot in the main draw of the French Open but got a tough draw and was knocked out by Petra Kvitová in the first round.
+Holding a world ranking of No. 86, Diyas was granted a spot in the main draw of the French Open but a difficult draw saw her knocked out by fourth seed Petra Kvitová in the first round.
 At the ITF grass-court tournament Nottingham Trophy, she advanced to the final but was narrowly beaten by Kristýna Plíšková.
-She played one more grass-court event before entering Wimbledon, at the Birmingham Classic, where she was eliminated by CoCo Vandeweghe in the first round.
-At Wimbledon, she got her first ever win by defeating Kristina Mladenovic in a rain-delayed straight-sets match.
-She followed this up with three-set wins against 15th seed Carla Suárez Navarro and 2010 Wimbledon finalist Vera Zvonareva, before losing in straight sets to third seed Simona Halep in the fourth round.
+She played one more grass-court event at the before entering Wimbledon, at the Birmingham Classic, where she was eliminated by CoCo Vandeweghe in the first round.
+She record her first ever Wimbledon victory by defeating Kristina Mladenovic in a rain-delayed straight-sets match.
+Diyas then recorded three-set wins against 15th seed Carla Suárez Navarro and 2010 Wimbledon finalist Vera Zvonareva, before losing in straight sets to third seed Simona Halep in the fourth round.

 In late July, she returned to the United States to compete at the Washington Open, where she reached the second round.
 Then, at the Cincinnati Open, she advanced to another second round, losing there to Lucie Šafářová.